File: Shelving her career to found her leather goods brand

 Product development

-• Creating the Collection Plan : The first step is to decide which products we would need for our first collection.
+• Creating the collection plan : The first step is to decide what products we would need for our first collection.

 The first version of our large card holder.
 Many things are wrong…